-As of the date of authorization of the Parent Company Only Financial Statements, the Company has continued to assess the effects of amendments to other standards and interpretations on its financial conditions and financial performance.
-Related impacts will be disclosed upon completion of the assessment.
+As of the date of authorization of the Parent Company Only Financial Statements, the Company has continued to other standards and interpretations on its financial conditions and financial performance.
+Related impacts we the assessment.

 (IV.)
 Summary of Significant Accounting Policies